ImageMagick/Usage-Markdown/anim_basics/index.md

 As such a [Cleared Frame Animation](#cleared) typically consists of a small, constantly changing or moving object on a transparent background.
 These are directly usable on web pages, or as animated symbols, or can be merged with other animations to produce much more complex animations.

-In summery this type of animation is a good style to use in a library of animated parts, for use in creating larger more complex animations.
+In summary, this type of animation is a good style to use in a library of animated parts, for use in creating larger more complex animations.

  There is however a problem with adding background like this for GIF animations.
 If you look at the previous examples, you would probably have notice a significant and disturbing pause in the fast moving animation.